-- Column b.
-Federal Amount Enter the applicable amounts from federal Schedule K in column b of Schedule 5K.
-For dividends and the net long-term capital gain (loss) items reported on lines 5 and 8, use the totals from federal Schedule K. - Column c.
-Adjustment Enter in column c any adjustments to the federal amount necessary to arrive at the amount under Wisconsin law.
+■ Column b.
+Federal Amount - Enter the applicable amounts from federal Schedule K in column b of Schedule 5K.
+For dividends and the net long-term capital gain (loss) items reported on lines 5 and 8, use the totals from federal Schedule K.

+■ Column c.
+Adjustment - Enter in column c any adjustments to the federal amount necessary to arrive at the amount under Wisconsin law.
 Show additions as a positive number.
 Show subtractions as a negative number.
+Use Schedule 5K - Shareholder's Pro Rata Share of Additions and Subtractions on pages 8 and 9 of Form 5S to account for the additions and subtractions.
+See the instructions for Schedule 5K - Shareholder's Pro Rata Share of Additions and Subtractions.